-Tyler Rodrigue serves as the President at Noble Vineyard Management, Noble Custom Harvesting and Noble Construction and is responsible for overseeing all operational and financial activities of the businesses.
+Tyler Rodrigue serves as the CEO at Noble Vineyard Management and is responsible for overseeing all operational, financial and grape sales activities.

 Tyler is a graduate of the University of California at Davis with a Bachelor of Arts degree in Managerial Economics and is a graduate of the University of San Francisco with a Master’s degree in Business Administration.
-Tyler currently serves on the Board of Directors for: Russian River Flood Control and Water Conservation District, Mendocino WineGrowers Inc., Rural Community Housing Development Corporation, St. Mary of the Angels Catholic School, and St. Mary of the Angels Foundation.
+Tyler currently serves on the Board of Directors for the Russian River Flood Control and Water Conservation District and St. Mary of the Angels Foundation and a former Board Member of the Mendocino WineGrowers Inc

-David Downey serves as the Executive Vice President at Noble Vineyard Management, Noble Custom Harvesting and Noble Construction and is responsible for the coordination and implementation of all viticulture and custom harvesting activities.
+David Downey serves as the President at Noble Vineyard Management and is responsible for the coordination and implementation of all viticulture and construction activities.

 Dave is a graduate of Fresno State University with a Bachelor of Science degree in Viticulture.
-He is an active member of Mendocino WineGrower’s Inc. He has helped organize and run the annual pruning contest for several years.
+He is an active Board Member of Mendocino Farm Bureau and a past Board Member of the Mendocino WineGrower’s Inc. He has helped organize and run the annual pruning contest for several years.
 In addition to farming and vineyard management, Dave has coached CYO, AAU and High School basketball for fourteen years.
 He is a proud father who is committed to keeping his family’s multigenerational farming heritage thriving for the next generation.

-Dave Koball serves as the Director of Viticulture for Noble Vineyard Management and is responsible for overseeing viticulture and compliance operations, developing annual farm plans, water rights reporting and managing third party certifications for sustainability, organics and Biodynamics.
-Dave runs the project management activities on all development projects; this includes a detailed proforma and cash flow, laying out the vineyard design, designing the trellis/irrigation/frost system, procuring vine and trellis pricing and a project schedule.
+Dave Koball serves as the Vice President of Viticulture for Noble Vineyard Management.
+Dave is responsible for overseeing viticulture and compliance operations, constructing annual farm plans, annual vineyard evaluations, water rights reporting and managing third party certifications for sustainability, organics and Biodynamics.
+Dave is responsible for project management activities on all development projects; this includes a detailed proforma and cash flow, laying out the vineyard design, designing the trellis/irrigation/frost system, procuring vine and trellis pricing and a project schedule.

 Dave grew up as a kid on a tractor farming olive, prune, and walnut orchards in Northern California with his family.
 He moved to Mendocino County in 1994 after working as a post graduate researcher at UC Davis to work for the Fetzer Family as a vineyard manager on certified organic vineyards in Mendocino County, which were also some of the first in the county to be certified Biodynamic.
 From there, Dave developed the mountainous Butler Ranch for Bonterra vineyards where he eventually became Vineyard Director, overseeing as many as 1,200 acres of certified organic and Biodynamic vineyards on 15 different ranches, growing 20 different varietals for large production wines, as well as highly rated vineyard designate wines.